apache/accumulo-website/_docs-4/getting-started/design.md

 ## Components

-An instance of Accumulo includes many TabletServers, one Garbage Collector process, one Manager server and many Clients.
+An instance of Accumulo includes one or more Managers, TabletServers, Compactors, and GarbageCollectors and many clients.

 ### Tablet Server